ujh/iomrascalai/README.md

 Iomrascálaí
 ([see here for the pronunciation](https://raw.githubusercontent.com/ujh/iomrascalai/master/pronunciation.mp4)) is an AI for the game of Go/Weiqi/Baduk written in Rust.
+Please not that we're using the Rust nightly build and not 0.10!

 Development
 ===========